🚀 Phase 3 ⭐ Most Anticipated Eli Lilly · Weekly injection

 Makes the drug effect even clearer

-To put this in context: Wegovy (semaglutide), currently the best-selling weight loss drug in the world, averages around 15% weight loss.
+To put this in context: Wegovy (semaglutide), currently the best selling weight loss drug in the world, averages around 15% weight loss.
 Zepbound (tirzepatide), the most effective approved drug, averages around 20-21%.
-Retatrutide's Phase 2 result of 24.2% is the highest number ever recorded in a weight loss drug trial.
-If Phase 3 results match Phase 2, retatrutide could become the new gold standard in obesity treatment.
+Retatrutide's Phase 3 TRIUMPH-4 result of 28.7% is the highest number ever recorded in any obesity drug trial.
+It surpassed Phase 2's already record-breaking 24.2%, and exceeded tirzepatide's SURMOUNT-1 result of 22.5%.
+An NDA submission is expected in 2026.

-โ„น๏ธ Phase 2 trials are designed to test effectiveness and find the right dose, they're smaller than Phase 3.
+ℹ️ Phase 2 trials are designed to test effectiveness and find the right dose, they're smaller than Phase 3.
 Results may differ in the larger Phase 3 trials.
-All participants also followed a reduced-calorie diet and exercise program.
+All participants also followed a reduced calorie diet and exercise program.

 Development Timeline